Talisa Hayes Tuman, M.A.

 My educational background in ECE began in 2010 at the University of California, Los Angeles (UCLA), where I studied child development, psychology, and sociology as an undergraduate student.
 While there, I interned at several of the ECE facilities on campus, which formed the foundation of my professional experiences.
 Upon graduating in 2012, I continued in the ECE field as a full-time teacher for an Early Head Start program, and worked primarily with infants and toddlers.
 Concurrently, I began my Master’s Degree in Early Childhood Education, which I completed in 2014 at the Loyola Marymount University (LMU) and wrote my thesis on teachers’ discipline practices in ECE.

 While studying at LMU, I began working at its Children’s Center, which is Accredited by the National Association for the Education of Young Children (NAEYC), and has received the Argonaut’s Best of the West Child Care award every year since 2013.
 During that time, I have worked in both the classroom and administrative settings as a teacher and as the Site Supervisor and Infant/Toddler Curriculum Coordinator.
 As the Site Supervisor, I have trained hundreds of teachers and caregivers to uphold high quality education practices that adhere to the standards set forth by the NAEYC.
 My professional experiences also include collaboration with various ECE-related organizations, such as Resources for Infant Educarers™ (RIE®).
-Under the RIE® organization, I have worked directly with RIE® Associates Ruth Anne Hammond and Melissa Coyne for many years.
+Under the RIE® organization, I have worked directly with RIE® Associates Ruth Anne Hammond and Melissa Coyne for many years, and have recently become a RIE® Associate myself.

 Pedagogical influences that have informed my work include the RIE® approach, as well as philosophies derived from Reggio Emilia, Waldorf, Montessori, and Social Constructivist Learning Theory.
 Theoretical influences stem from the work of 20th century child development psychologists including Jean Piaget, Lev Vygotsky, Erik Erikson, Urie Bronfenbrenner, John Bowlby, and Mary Ainsworth, as well as modern psychologists such as Allan Schore, Alison Gopnik, Carol Copple, Sue Bredekamp, Alan Fogel, and Annette Lareau.
 I have worked closely with Dr. Ani Shabazian since the Fall of 2012, and have taught child development classes under her many times at the Loyola Marymount University.